tunahanakdogan/Data_Structures_Implementation_in_Java/README.md

 # Data_Structures_Implementation_in_Java
  In this repository you can find java implementation code of fundamental data structures with examples.
-You can find the example documents in the folders and the solution.
+You can find the documents of the examples in the folders.